-Hausa marriages are simple but elegant.
+Hausa traditional marriages are simple but elegant.

-Like other tribes, the groom also goes to the bride’s home with fruits and gifts to seek the bride’s hand in Marriage.
+Like other tribes, the groom also goes to the bride’s home with fruits and gifts to seek the bride’s hand in marriage.

 After the approval, the groom pays the bride price (which isn’t expensive based on their Islamic beliefs), and a date is set for the wedding.
 For the wedding reception, the bride’s friends organize a bridal shower to prepare the bride.
 They rub perfumes and scented flowers on the bride and apply traditional tattoos (henna) on her hands and feet.

-Then they dress her in fashionable and modest attires, use subtle make-up, and complement them with expensive jewellery.
+Then, they dress her in fashionable and modest attires, use subtle make-up, and complement them with expensive jewellery.

 During the wedding reception, they exchange vows and rings, receive blessings from the Islamic Priest, and the party begins.
-There are usually locally made dishes, music, and dance to celebrate the Union.
+There are usually locally made dishes, music, and dance to celebrate the union.

-The Introduction is the first phase of a Yoruba Marriage, and this is when family members of the bride and groom get to know each other in a small ceremony.
+The Introduction is the first phase of a Yoruba marriage, and this is when family members of the bride and groom get to know each other in a small ceremony.

 In this ceremony, they pick a date for the engagement and give the groom the list of items to be brought as gifts for the bride and her family, which would be presented at the engagement party.